 Engines get their power from combustion, which is quite noisy, and a lot of that noise finds its way out of the engine through the exhaust.
 The muffler is designed to reduce the volume of the engine as much as possible, while not reducing the flow of the exhaust gasses.
+Many conventional mufflers trade off some extra performance for even more sound reduction.

 High Performance Mufflers